sebastianheuer/mokka/README.md

 $foo->getBar('baz'); // => 'foobar'
 ```

-You can verify if and how often a method was called with `verify()`.
+You can verify if and how often a method was called with `verify()`:
 ```php
 <?php
 // The mock will throw a VerificationException if this method was not called once